mcriq/lotr_cl/lotr-linux-lab-solutions (1).md

 ./journey_to_mount_doom.sh
 ```
 **Answer to provide:**
-- Where to destroy the Ring: `chamber of fire`
+- Where to destroy the Ring: `forge chamber`

 **Outcome:** The script will verify you still have the Ring and create the Mount Doom location with all its files.